jonlpersson/ed-latimore/site/_posts/2022-04-28-how-to-seduce-a-woman-the-ethical-way.md

 It ties into the biological urge for women to select a ‘healthy’ mate.
 If you’re naturally good-looking and in good shape, you’re at a major advantage.

-Women will be more receptive to light touches on dates and escalation after, and are even more likely to orgasm with you, strengthening their emotional bond with you.
+Women will be more receptive to light touches on dates and escalation after, and are even more likely to orgasm with you, strengthening their emotional bond with you. ([Check this site out for more details on this](https://www.schoolofsquirt.com/how-to-give-a-girl-an-orgasm/))

 If you’re not blessed with natural good looks, don’t worry.
 Dressing well, staying in good shape, and fixing your hair nicely, can get you 90% of the way, and self-confidence will get you the rest of the way there.